 St. Boniface Hospital's Neonatal Intensive Care Unit provides the only fully-functioning incubators for a population of 2.3 million people.

-In a country with the highest rate of infant mortality in the Western Hemisphere - nearly 10x higher than in the United States - we are providing life-saving care to over 50 neonates every month.
+In a country with the highest rate of infant mortality in the Western Hemisphere - nearly 10x higher than in the United States - we are providing life-saving care to an average of 65 neonates every month.

 Treating All Patients In Need

 St. Boniface is known as one of the few high-quality hospitals in Haiti where all patients can receive care.
 People come from across Southern Haiti - up to a seven-hour journey from places like Jeremie - and the urban center of Port-au-Prince and beyond.

-In 2016 St. Boniface Hospital cared for patients from each of the ten regional departments in Haiti.
+Each year St. Boniface Hospital cares for patients from each of the ten regional departments in Haiti.

 Protecting the Lives of Pregnant Women

 Only 1/4 of births in Haiti are attended by a skilled health worker, and 1 in 90 women will die of childbearing-related causes.
 We are changing that stark reality in Southern Haiti, providing care to thousands of pregnant women every year.

-In 2016 our Maternal Health staff conducted over 6,500 prenatal check-ups.
+In 2017 our Maternal Health staff conducted close to 8,500 prenatal check-ups.

 Bringing Healthcare to Rural Communities

 In Haiti over 20% of children suffer from malnutrition, and 1 in 15 will die before their 5th birthday.
 Providing outreach services in the communities helps ensure that children and their parents in the most remote areas have access to preventative healthcare as well as health education.

-90 SBHF Community Health Workers provided vaccines, disease prevention education, and primary care to over 25,000 people in 2016.
+90 SBHF Community Health Workers provided vaccines, disease prevention education, and primary care to approximately 34,000 people in 2017.

 Providing Safe, Accessible Surgical Care